A Ritual for Seasonal Transition

 Change is a constant in both nature and in life.
-As summer eases into autumn, we begin to notice subtle shifts: shorter days, cooler evenings, leaves preparing for their colorful descent.
-These seasonal transitions remind us that change is not something to resist, but something to welcome with intention.
+As one season gives way to the next, we begin to notice subtle shifts: shorter days, cooler evenings, leaves preparing for their colorful descent.
+These transitions remind us that change is not something to resist, but something to welcome with intention.

 Why Seasonal Rituals Matter

-Try this: Choose a candle with a seasonal or earthy scent, think cedar, sage, sandalwood or simply pure beeswax.
-As you strike the match, set a simple intention for this new chapter:
+Choose a candle with a seasonal or earthy scent (think cedar, sage, sandalwood, or simply pure beeswax).
+As you strike the match, set a simple intention for this next chapter:

 I release what no longer serves me.